Operating Plan

 Indications

-We plan to explore multiple cells types for specific indications, starting with one and expanding over time.
+We are developing reprogramming medicines for multiple cell types.
 We believe that developing differentiated medicines addressing unmet clinical needs with few available treatment options is the best path for NewLimit to deliver value to patients in the short run, while building a product first organization that can deliver on our ambitious mission over the long run.
+We’re more interested in being the first option available for patients than the N-th.
+This philosophy guides our indication selection, alongside technical considerations of delivery, safety, and efficacy.

 Company strategy